Shout Bamalama! The Swampers' Den is Back

 Muscle Shoals Sound Studio Is Reborn

-Recently I received a message from writer Anne Kristoff, who was writing a story about the restoration of the venerable Muscle Shoals Sound Studio on Jackson Highway.
-To anyone who knows about music of the 1960s through the 1980s, the Alabama studio is a national treasure.
+Not so long ago I received a message from writer Anne Kristoff, who was writing a story about the restoration of the venerable Muscle Shoals Sound Studio on Jackson Highway.
+To anyone who knows about pop music of the 1960s through the 1980s, the Alabama studio--the first MSSS--is a national treasure.
 She wanted to use a photo that I had taken of the place back in the 1990s.
 I asked her to send me a copy of her story, and here it is.
-(See the link she provided.)
+(See the link at the bottom of this story.)
 Our readers might find it interesting.
 I was taken aback by the attractive color photos of the place, which will be forever etched in black and white in my mind.
 Kudos to those who paid to renovate the building.

 I pulled up to the place and noticed that the front door of the former studio stood open.
 About a half a dozen used washing machines lined the area outside the door.
 Inside, the building was crammed with them.
 I dropped my jaw.
 A guy in a wheelchair came rolling up to me and asked if I would be interested in buying one of these beauties.
 He wore a sweaty undershirt, yellowed with age.
 I asked if I could look around, and he said OK.
 I kept muttering, "Oh man, what a shame!"